27 Things to do in Milan (2024): Best places to visit – travel guide for Milan

 Monumental Cemetery (Cimitero Monumentale)

-Despite being a cemetery, the site is literally an open-air museum covering 250,000 square metres.
+And it might be the place that surprises you the most when you visit Milan.
 A large collection of Italian statues, Greek temples, obelisks and a small version of Trajan’s Column.

 Once through the main entrance, you will enter the “Hall of Fame”, where hundreds of Italy’s most famous architects, athletes, actors, journalists, musicians and others are buried.
 Among the most impressive tombs are the white sculptural tower representing the life and death of Christ, the pyramid built for the Bruni family, and several statues representing the Last Supper.
 A map showing the sites can be found at the main entrance.